tjbai/choreo/dumps/triviaqa/parallel_dev_ft0_n2.md

 **Ground Truth:** Stan Laurel

-**Generated:** Stan Laurel was born in Ulverston, Lancashire in 1890, but as a duo, it was Laurel and Hardy, so the answer is Laurel.
+**Generated:** Stan Laurel (of Laurel and Hardy) was born in Ulverston, Lancashire in 1890, but I couldn't find information on another famous comedy duo member born in Lancashire in 1895.

 ---